GATE 2025 Syllabus: CE, ME, CSE, ECE, EE, Download Subject-Wise Syllabus PDF

 GATE 2025 Syllabus

-IIT Roorkee, the conducting authority for GATE 2025 exam has published the GATE syllabus 2025 PDF on its official website gate2025.iitr.ac.in.
+IIT Roorkee, the conducting authority for the GATE 2025 exam has published the GATE syllabus 2025 PDF on its official website gate2025.iitr.ac.in.
 The syllabus of GATE 2025 is different for different branches.
 However, the General Aptitude section under the GATE 2025 syllabus is the same across all papers.
-Candidates should know that the GATE 2025 question paper will be prepared based on the GATE syllabus 2025 topics only.
-A total of 65 questions worth 100 marks will be asked from General Aptitude, Engineering Mathematics and Core Subjects.
+You should know that the GATE 2025 question paper will be prepared based on the GATE syllabus 2025 topics only.
+A total of 65 questions worth 100 marks will be asked from General Aptitude, Engineering Mathematics, and Core Subjects.

 GATE 2025 Syllabus Overview